The Linux Terminal and Shell

-Using a terminal is daunting at first because we’re used to pointing and clicking with a graphical interface.
-However, it really is just a case of typing commands and hitting enter and there is plenty of help and documentation to get you started.
-Once you become familiar with the shell, it can be a very powerful tool which will enable you to accomplish things much faster than if you’d used a GUI.
+Using a terminal is daunting at first because we're used to pointing and clicking with a graphical interface.
+However, it is just a case of typing commands and hitting enter.
+There is also plenty of help and documentation to get you started.
+Once you become familiar with the shell, it can be a powerful tool which will enable you to accomplish things much faster than if you'd used a GUI.

-Using the CLI has a number of advantages for Linux users:
+Using the CLI has many advantages for Linux users:

 Historically, a terminal referred to a 'teletype' or 'tty' which was a piece of hardware for interacting with a machine.
 Today we usually refer to the window which accepts our commands as the terminal (in reality, you're probably using a terminal emulator or pseudoterminal).

-The ‘shell’ is the program which actually interprets your commands.
-There are a number of different shells available and different operating systems may use a different shell by default – Bash is just an example of a popular shell program.
-Most modern shells are based on the ‘Bourne’ shell, including:
+The 'shell' is the program which interprets your commands.
+There are several different shells available, and different operating systems may use a different shell by default.
+Bash is just an example of a popular shell program.
+Most modern shells are based on the 'Bourne' shell, including:

-Most of the time, you won’t need to worry exactly which shell you’re using.
+Most of the time, you don't need to worry about which shell you're using.

-echo command will simply print anything which you give it as an argument.
+you give as an argument.
 We simply type

 echo followed by some text (such as